-One month to the closure of the Original London production of Les Miz, an article that is both a love letter and a “thank you” to everyone who worked on it.
-Starting from Dean Chisnall and Bradley Jaden who won our hearts with their interpretations of Jean Valjean and Javert.
+A month after the closure of the original London production of Les Miz, an article that is both a love letter and a ‘thank you’ to all those who worked on it.
+Starting with Dean Chisnall and Bradley Jaden who won our hearts with their interpretations of Jean Valjean and Javert.

 –> Find out how we met this fandom and fell in love with it in part 1